namanmodani/Unhinged/README.md

 ### Build Notes

-Taking in a text file (`members.txt`), this program spits out the most compatible partners over a certain numeric threshold.
+Taking in a text file (`members.txt`), Unhinged spits out the most compatible partners over a certain numeric threshold.
 Compatibility is determined by how similar each profile's attributes are, which are mapped in `translators.txt`.
-Unhinged then implements match-making via a space-optimized RadixTree data structure to suggest partners.
+The program then implements match-making via a space-optimized RadixTree data structure to suggest partners.
 This command-line application supports up to 100,000 member profiles.

 Unhinged was created in Winter 2022 for UCLA's CS 32 Project 4 submission, taken under Professor David A. Smallberg.